bullhorn/novo-elements/README.md

     npm run build (builds the library, alternatively you can use npm run build:watch for live-reload) npm start (starts the demo)

-    # Access the Demo in your browser at
+    # Access the Demo in your browser at:
     http://localhost:4200/

 ## Integrating into a project